GhostofGoes/Astolfo/notes.md

-# TODO list
-* Rename project to "media-discord-presence" or something.
-* Setup this app as a Windows service.
-It could either just check perodically for the Funimation process, or I could investigate if there's a way for the OS to wake us up somehow.
-* Get the current time of whatever's playing (need to dive into memory for this most likely)
-* Get the playing state (paused/playing)
-* Setup Transparent HTTPS proxy.
-Want to see if I can figure out Funimation's API (if it exists...)

-## Stuff we need the "Spotify" rich API for
-* Send email asking about Spotify-like integration: gamedevs@discordapp.com
-* Link to open app
-* Link to open the specific episode in the app

 # Useful programs
 * `Inspect.exe` for looking at Window information (Windows 10 SDK)
 * `ILSpy` is somewhat useful
 * ProcessExplorer (Sysinternals)
 * OLE Viewer

 # Crunchyroll
 Making some progress on this, definitely more than Funimation.